 The theme for our new brand is articulated in a new tagline: The Power to Improve Your World™.
 It encapsulates the meaning of what we do for others, distilling our values – integrity, excellence, teamwork, innovation, customer focus – into our mission to enlighten others about what is possible and be a partner in their achievements.
 Our new logo continues to evoke our global impact, but also implies the humanizing force that lies behind it.
 Positive, vibrant and colorful, it’s five shapes echo our values, the world and the human hand.”

 In addition to the logo itself, Golden Spiral created an entire visual identity system so that sales, marketing, internal communication, and other departments could all be aligned and unified in communicating about the company.

 Helping B2B tech companies position themselves well in the marketplace is at the core of who Golden Spiral is and what we hope to accomplish.
 How strong is your brand identity system?
 Is your leadership aligned?
 We stand ready to refresh or transform your brand identity for your future.
-Click here to let us know how we can assist you.
+Find out more about our branding process here, or click here to let us know how we can assist you.